wso2/docs-mi/en/docs/reference/connectors/db-event-inbound-endpoint/db-event-inbound-endpoint-example.md

 1. Create an **Integration Project** as below.
 <img src="{{base_path}}/assets/img/integrate/connectors/db-event-inbound-create-project.png" title="Creating a new Integration Project" width="800" alt="Creating a new Integration Project" />

-2. Create 2 sequences to process the database event and handle the failure of the database event.
+2. Create two sequences to process the database event and handle the failure of the database event.
   <br/>
   Sequence to process the database event
     ```